 Finally, any trip to China would be incomplete without visiting Shanghai.
 Though Beijing may be the capital, Shanghai is in many ways, the beating heart of China.
 It is China’s most technologically-advanced and financially important city, and also the one that attracts the majority of people taking China holidays.

-A particular tourist hotspot is the Bund or Waitan; this is a walkway in the centre of Shanghai which runs along the banks of the Huangpu River.
+A particular tourist hotspot is the Bund or Waitan; this is a walkway in the center of Shanghai which runs along the banks of the Huangpu River.
 The walkway is home to 52 eclectic buildings from the Romanesque to the gothic, offering a different take on Chinese architecture than you’re used to seeing.

 These are only three cities in such a big country.
 There is still a lot to explore.
 Perhaps on my next trip to China, I will get to visit the countryside, too.